- This event has passed.

 - Learn to interpret industry movement and organizational strategies from practioners who are transforming Financial Services.

-Jennifer Englehardt, Principal at EY and a business transformation expert will lead a group of senior industry professionals in discussion.
+Jennifer Engelhardt, Principal at EY and a business transformation expert will be joined by Paul Brassil and Jennifer Rogers in discussion.

 Make it all personal!